Your web browser is outdated and may be insecure

 Statutory medical examinations

-The Faculty of Occupational Medicine (FOM) and the Health and Safety Executive (HSE) have further advice but nurses are not able to carry out statutory medical examinations where it is specified that these must be done by a medical practitioner, for example for asbestos and ionising radiation medicals.
+The Faculty of Occupational Medicine (FOM) and the Health and Safety Executive (HSE) have further advice on statutory medical examinations.
+Essentially, nurses are not able to carry out statutory medical examinations where it is specified that these must be done by a medical practitioner, for example for asbestos and ionising radiation medicals.

 Work and health